RFI Meaning in Construction: Best Practices for the Subcontractor

 Who is involved in an RFI?

-An RFI is submitted by the party who has a question about a document (general contractor or subcontractor) and is received by the person who originally provided the document (client, designer, etc.).
-The receiver of the RFI then submits a response to the contractor with an answer to their question.
+When there is a question about a document, a general contractor or subcontractor submits an RFI to the person who initially provided the document (client, designer, etc.).
+The party receiving the RFI submits a response to the contractor with an answer to their question.

 An RFI is needed when information from clients, designers, or other stakeholders is insufficient, brings up questions, or requires clarification.